Montana-Media-Arts/creative-coding-1-Spring2019/modules/week-1/_posts/2017-01-07-developmentenvironment.md

         - [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 2. A simpler solution (and the recommended one for this course), is to install a Bash-like CLI.
     - The disadvantage of this solution is that it is not as integrated as the "Windows Subsystem for Linux".
-However, for the little bit of CLI work you will do in this course, it works just fine.
+However, for the CLI work you will do in this course, it works just fine.

 To get a Bash environment, windows users should install Git.
 Git can be downloaded from the following link;